-The Company defines mortality risk as the risk that the experienced mortality is higher than expected causing higher cash outflows.
-The mortality SCR as of the end of 2019 is €4.2 million.
+The Company defines mortality risk as the risk that the experienced mortality is higher than expected, causing higher cash outflows.
+The mortality SCR as of the end of 2020 is €4.8 million.

-The Company has a limited exposure to mortality risk as the level of death benefit offered is relatively low at present and a significant part of the risk is ceded to a primary reinsurer.
+The Company has a limited exposure to mortality risk, as the level of death benefit on top of the units countervalue is relatively low at present and a significant part of the risk is ceded to a primary reinsurer.